New Garside structures and applications to Artin groups: Introduction

 More precisely, the $K(\pi,1)$-conjecture is new for 6 examples of Artin groups whose Coxeter groups act cocompactly on $\mathbb H^3$ or $\mathbb H^4$.
-These examples seem to be rather difficult from the viewpoint of other approaches of $K(\pi,1)$-conjecture.
-Though the $K(\pi,1)$-conjecture when $A_\Gamma$ is 2-dimension hyperbolic cyclic type follows from previous work \cite{charney_davis_kpi1}, and there is also a more recent proof in \cite{delucchi_paolini_salvetti_rank_3} using dual quasi-Garside structures.
+These examples seem to be challenging from the viewpoint of other approaches to $K(\pi,1)$-conjecture.
+Though the $K(\pi,1)$-conjecture when $A_\Gamma$ is 2-dimensional hyperbolic cyclic type follows from previous work \cite{charney_davis_kpi1}, and there is also a more recent proof in \cite{delucchi_paolini_salvetti_rank_3} using dual quasi-Garside structures.

 To put Corollary~\ref{cor:K(pi,1)} in another context, note that the $K(\pi,1)$-conjecture is proved by Artin groups associated with reflection groups acting on $\mathbb S^n$ by Deligne \cite{deligne}, and Artin groups associated with reflection groups acting on $\E^n$ by Paolini and Salvetti \cite{paolini_salvetti}.
-The next step is to look at Artin groups associated with reflection groups acting on $\H^n$ (we call them hyperbolic type Artin groups), whose $K(\pi,1)$-conjecture is widely open.
-A fundamental subclass of hyperbolic type Artin groups are those associated with hyperbolic reflection groups whose fundamental domain is a compact simplex.
-This subclass is classified by Lanner \cite{lanner1950complexes}, which consists in infinitely many members in dimension 2 (whose $K(\pi,1)$-conjecture is already understood \cite{charney_davis_kpi1,delucchi_paolini_salvetti_rank_3}), and in 14 remaining cases in higher dimension.
+The next step is to look at Artin groups associated with reflection groups acting on $\H^n$ (we call them hyperbolic type Artin groups), whose $K(\pi,1)$-conjecture is wide open.
+A fundamental subclass of hyperbolic type Artin groups is those associated with hyperbolic reflection groups whose fundamental domain is a compact simplex.
+This subclass is classified by Lanner \cite{lanner1950complexes}, which consists of infinitely many members in dimension 2 (whose $K(\pi,1)$-conjecture is already understood \cite{charney_davis_kpi1,delucchi_paolini_salvetti_rank_3}), and in 14 remaining cases in higher dimension.
 From this perspective, Corollary~\ref{cor:K(pi,1)} treats 6 out of these 14 remaining cases.

 Corollary~\ref{cor:K(pi,1)} also follows from another article of the second named author \cite[Theorem 1.4]{huangfourcycle}, via an alternative approach to the $K(\pi,1)$-conjecture.
 However, the method here establishes all the properties in Theorem~\ref{thm:consequences_product_Z_garside} for hyperbolic cyclic type Artin groups, which are not consequences of \cite{huangfourcycle}.